 Shipping and transportation involve a complex web of vendors, paperwork, and coordination.
-As a company that deals with these issues on a daily basis, it’s important to understand the most commonly used shipping documents and the records management best practices that will ensure you have easy digital access to all the paperwork involved in your shipping.
+As a company that deals with these issues on a daily basis, it’s important to understand the most commonly used shipment documentation and the records management best practices that will ensure you have easy digital access to all the paperwork involved in your shipping and exports.

 The Non-Negotiable Air Waybill (AWB)

 Also known as an air consignment note, an air waybill is essentially a receipt.
-It’s issued by an international airline in exchange for goods, and it serves as evidence of the contract of carriage.
-Note that it is not a document of title to the goods.
+It’s issued by an international airline in exchange for goods, and it serves as a certificate or evidence of the contract of carriage.
+Note that it is not a title to the goods.
 As a result, it’s non-negotiable.
-It’s the most important document a carrier issues, as it covers transport of cargo from one airport to another.
+It’s the most important shipment documentation a carrier issues, as it covers the transport of cargo or freight from one airport to another.
 Each air waybill has a unique number, consisting of 11 digits, which can be used to make bookings, to check on the status of a particular delivery, and to find the exact location of the shipment.

-Commonly Used Shipping Documents Include Several Types of Bills of Lading
+Commonly Used Shipment Documentation Include Several Types of Bills of Lading

 A Commercial Invoice May Not Be What You Think It Is